-Join my five point Campaign called "Living Greenways" to help revitalize native landscapes, counter habitat fragmentation and suggest alternatives as we rebuild environmentally sensitive areas such as those affected by California wildfires or Flint, Michigan.
+Give nature a chance.
+If we help nature, she will help us in return.
+Join my five point Campaign to promote zero plastic footprint zones, help revitalize native landscapes, counter habitat fragmentation and suggest alternatives as we rebuild environmentally sensitive areas worldwide.

 In partnership with businesses, homeowners/and city planners, let's promote habitat conservation that will help both the insects and the wildlife that depends on them.
 Indirectly, people will be rewarded with pretty flowers at low cost while restoring biodiversity in a sustainable way.
 Such habitats will provide health benefits to humans and help mitigate environmental health issues that pose a growing threat to our society.

 This campaign can be an engaging team building activity at school and work or a fun family activity at home.
 We are not looking for fund raising or donations.
 Let's partner to make the world around us a better place.